Optimizing positional scoring rules for rank aggregation: Problem statement

 \section{Problem statement}

-We consider settings with a set of {\em agents} $N$ and a set of {\em alternatives} $A$.
-Agent $i$ expresses her preference over a subset $A_i\subseteq A$ of alternatives; her preference is a ranking of the alternatives in $A_i$.
-A preference profile (or simply, a {\em profile}) consists of the preferences of all agents.
-In this work, we assume that all agents have the {\em same} number $d\geq 2$ of alternatives in their preference, i.e., $|A_i|=d$ for each agent~$i$.
+We consider settings with a set $N$ of {\em agents} and a set $A$ of {\em alternatives}.
+Agent $i$ expresses her preference over a subset $A_i\subseteq A$ of alternatives; her preference (or vote) is a strict linear order (henceforth, simply, a {\em ranking}) of the alternatives in $A_i$.
+A preference profile (or simply, a {\em profile}) $\Pi$ consists of the preferences of all agents.
+In this work, we assume that all agents have the {\em same} number $d\geq 2$ of alternatives in their preferences, i.e., $|A_i|=d$ for each agent~$i$.

 A social welfare function takes as input a profile $\Pi$ and it outputs a ranking of all alternatives in $A$.
-A positional scoring rule (or, simply, a scoring rule) is a social welfare function that uses a scoring vector $\s = (s_1, ..., s_d)$ with $s_i\geq s_{i+1}$ for $i=1, ..., d-1$ and $s_d\geq 0$; the alternative at position $k$ in each vote is assigned $s_k$ points and the ranking of the alternatives is produced by ordering them in monotone non-increasing order in terms of their total points (or score).
+A {\em positional scoring rule} (or, simply, a {\em scoring rule}) is a social welfare function that uses a scoring vector $\s = (s_1, ..., s_d)$ with $s_i\geq s_{i+1}$ for $i=1, ..., d-1$ and $s_d\geq 0$; the alternative at position $k$ in each vote is assigned $s_k$ points and the ranking of the alternatives is produced by ordering them in monotone non-increasing order in terms of their total points (or {\em score}).
+In the following, with some abuse in notation, we use $\s$ to refer to both the scoring vector and the corresponding scoring rule that uses it.
 Formally, for an alternative $x$, let $\nu_j(x,\Pi)$ denote the number of agents that rank $x$ at position $j$ in profile $\Pi$.
 Then, given a scoring rule $\s$, the score of alternative $x$ is defined as

+We remark that this score definition does not take into account the popularity of alternative $x$ (i.e., the number of times $x$ appears in the rankings of the profile).
+Another definition would normalize the score by dividing with the number of appearances of $x$ in the profile.
+We have chosen the current definition for proof-of-concept purposes only.

 We also assume that we have access to a set of {\em constraints} $C$ that represents our (possibly partial) knowledge to an objective set of pairwise relations between the alternatives.
-Each constraint in $C$ is given by an ordered pair of alternatives $(x,y)$, has a corresponding non-negative weight (of importance) $w(x,y)$, and requires that alternative $x$ is ranked higher than alternative $y$ in the outcome of the scoring rule $\s$.
+Each constraint in $C$ is given by an ordered pair of alternatives $(x,y)$ and requires that alternative $x$ is ranked higher than alternative $y$ in the outcome of the scoring rule $\s$.
 For a pair of alternatives $(x,y)$, let $\delta_j(x,y,\Pi) = \nu_j(x,\Pi) - \nu_j(y,\Pi)$.
 Now, observe that, in order for alternative $x$ to be ranked above $y$ with certainty in the final ranking, it must be $\score_\s(x,\Pi) > \score_\s(y,\Pi)$ and, equivalently,